 The low glass cylinders were lined with greenery, providing a clean base for the myriad of colors in the flowers.
 Elevated arrangements were placed on top of the high glass cylinders so conversation across the table would be possible as the glass cylinders could be easily seen through.
 My understanding of the space within reception venue and the layout of tables was critical for helping Jen to make decisions about the how to make the best use of the space.

-Creating a dramatic backdrop for the ceremony and reception
+Creating a dramatic backdrop

 The simple white ceremony arch overlooking the golf course was adorned with bridal theme flowers in just one corner.
 Long jessamine vines from my garden were draped over the top and side to create a greenery frame.
 The overall look provided a garden-style backdrop for the ceremony and anchored the floral theme, while allowing the bold, dramatic bridal bouquet and bridal party bouquets to visually take centerstage.